GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form/index.md

   - security
   - login
   - trust and safety
-glitch: login-form-best-practices-codelab-step-0
+glitch: sign-in-form-best-practice-codelab-step-0
-related_post: signin-form-best-practice
+related_post: sign-in-form-best-practice
 ---

-This codelab shows you how to build a login form that is secure, accessible, and easy to use.
+This codelab shows you how to build a sign-in form that is secure, accessible, and easy to use.

 ## Step 1: Use meaningful HTML